choria-legacy/marionette-collective/website/reference/basic/gettingstarted_redhat.md

 Initially you'll just keep it simple with a single ActiveMQ broker and a basic user setup, further security information for ActiveMQ can be found [here][SecurityWithActiveMQ]

-Place the following in _/etc/activemq/activemq.xml_ you can download this file from [GitHub under single-broker][ActiveMQSamples]
+Place the following in _/etc/activemq/activemq.xml_ you can download this file from [GitHub][ActiveMQSingleBrokerSample]

+Other examples are also available from [GitHub][ActiveMQSamples]

 {% highlight xml %}
 <beans